 Kids aged 3 to 8 can emulate the biggest names on the race track circuit in their very own premium electric ‘Ride-on-Cars’ on circuits throughout Hong Kong.
 Dates vary as they travel around the city setting up racing circuits with various themes, so check their Facebook page or website now and again to see where the next exciting racing event will be held.

-Different locations depending on event date, [email protected]
+Locations change depending on event date; enquire at firstname.lastname@example.org

 This top-notch cycling facility for serious riders also happens to have a delightful area just for kids.
 As with other government playrooms, it’s free (!) and is equipped with soft padding for safety and comfort.
 There’s ample space for fun with BMX bikes for bigger boys and girls, and those not able to reach the pedals can just merrily frolic about.
+The Hong Kong Velodrome Park has outdoor facilities for young and old, including a model boat pool, skate park and two children’s play areas for ages 2 to 5 and 5 to 12.

 105-107 Po Hong Road, Tseung Kwan O, 2878 8622